 In 2017, the U.S. Naval Air Station Oceana in Norfolk, VA was found to have spilled 84,000 gallons of jet fuel into a waterway.
 Similarly, in 2019, statistics arose claiming that the Air Force contractor had been dumping industrial solvent Trichloroethylene (TCE) into the ground surrounding the Tucson International Airport for 29 years.
 It was found that over 1,350 residents suffered from cancer and other illnesses, due to these negligent actions.
 Filed claims were brought against the Air Force by many South Tucsonans, who claim to continue to suffer from the damage caused by drinking the polluted water to this day.

-U.S. foreign intervention has impacted not only the lives of countless peoples in their homelands.
+U.S. foreign intervention has impacted not only the lives of countless people in their homelands.
 But many soldiers, sailors, and marines are never the same when they return home from the battlefield.
 Over 30,000 U.S. service members and veterans of the post-9/11 wars have died by suicide.
 Countless military veterans deal with moral injury, traumatic brain injuries, amputations, or mental health problems such as depression, anxiety, or PTSD.
-I’ve even shared my own story of my mental health challenges since my time in service.
+I’ve even shared my own story of my mental health challenges since my service days.
 Hundreds of thousands of civilians have been killed or injured in Iraq, Afghanistan, and Syrian conflicts.
-Bombs and drones have reduced cities into rubble.
+Bombs and drones have reduced cities to rubble.
 War is indeed killing us and the planet.

 There is a way to turn things around, though.
 And I’m not talking about Sen. Elizabeth Warren’s Green New Military Plan either.
 We don’t need the same ol’ U.S. Imperialism with a lesser carbon footprint.
 No, we need to Defund the Pentagon; I’m not saying we should disband the Armed Forces entirely.
-But almost a trillion dollars per year for defense is quite wasteful, in my opinion.
-Especially when it’s to keep companies like Boeing, Lockheed Martin, Raytheon, Northrop Grumman, and many other weapon contractors profitable.
-The U.S. states have spent fourteen trillion dollars on war since 9/11, and a third of that taxpayer money has gone to defense contractors.
+But almost a trillion dollars per year for defense is quite wasteful.
+Especially to keep companies like Boeing, Lockheed Martin, Raytheon, Northrop Grumman, and many other weapon contractors profitable.
+The U.S. states have spent twenty-one trillion dollars on war since 9/11, and a third of that taxpayer money has gone to defense contractors.

 I, for one, would like my tax dollars used to build new schools, hospitals, libraries, and affordable housing for the less fortunate.
 Not going towards droning weddings in Yemen.
-We need to hold the military accountable.
+We need to hold the U.S. Military accountable.
 When human rights violations happen, or when dangerous chemicals are released into the environment and harm local populations.
 Then the military should be held responsible by civilian citizens impacted and our elected lawmakers.
-No the E-1, fresh out of boot camp should not be taking the fall.
-I’m talking about the top brass of the Armed Forces and the Joint Cheifs of Staff.
+No the E-1, fresh out of boot camp, should not be taking the fall.
+I’m talking about the Armed Forces’ top brass and the Joint Cheifs of Staff.

 We need to put an end to U.S. foreign intervention as well.
 The U.S. shouldn’t invade countries on behalf of multinational corporations or fossil fuel industries’ bottom lines.
 The real debate should be had before we decide to go to war, and it should be left to the will of the people, not the whims of a president influenced by powerful corporate donors.
+Making rather go to war or not a ballot measure for the American people to vote on isn’t a new or radical idea.
 Diplomacy should be the first and most useful strategy in avoiding international conflict.